CoolProp/CoolProp/Web/coolprop/HighLevelAPI.rst

 .. note::

-   Please note that any parameter that is indicated as a trivial parameter can be obtained from the ``Props1SI`` function
+   Please note that any parameter that is indicated as a trivial parameter can be obtained from the ``Props1SI`` function as shown above in :ref:`trivial_inputs`

 .. include:: parameter_table.rst.in